-- Comprehensive Medium Density residential development will be identified by a consent notice on the subdivision consent and will be located within Medium Density areas as identified on the ODPs - Appendix 38; and - Within a comprehensive Medium Density residential development, a section 224 certificate shall only be issued
+- Comprehensive Medium Density residential development will be identified by a consent notice on the subdivision consent and will be located within Medium Density areas as identified on the ODPs - Appendix 38; and

-- For the residential-rural interface, the key interface is along the Lincoln Rolleston Road edge, noting that the eastern side of the road is also included within the FUDA.
-I recommend that the road interface is treated as an urban road with dwellings addressing the street, with direct driveway access where possible.
-Based on the existing edge treatment within Falcon's Landing and Ms Watson's advice that the developer intends to have a similar edge treatment on PC75 Lincoln Rolleston Road frontage, the edge treatment is likely to include a 2.5m wide shared path, the undergrounding of services and the installation of street lights.
-The installation of 1.8m high close board timber fences should be avoided where possible. - 27 Residential development is on the PC75 site by the Rolleston Structure Plan (noting this is a non-statutory document), the Canterbury Regional Policy Statement (Map A, as a Future Development Area) and the Proposed Selwyn District Plan (the site lies within the proposed Urban Growth Overlay).
-The proposed density, with a 12hh/ha minimum, is considered a positive change from the 10hh/ha previously proposed in the Living Z zone.
+- Within a comprehensive Medium Density residential development, a section 224 certificate shall only be issued following the erection (to the extent that the exterior is fully closed in) of the dwellings that are to be subdivided. - 7.3 For the residential-rural interface, the key interface is along Selwyn Road and Lincoln Rolleston Road edge, noting that the eastern side of the Lincoln Rolleston Road is also included within the FUDA.
+I recommend that this Road interface is treated as an urban road with dwellings addressing the street, with direct driveway access where possible.
+Based on the existing edge treatment within Falcon's Landing and the likely similar edge treatment on the PC75 Lincoln Rolleston Road frontage, the edge treatment for PC78 is likely to include a 2.5m wide shared path, the undergrounding of services and the installation of street lights.
+The installation of 1.8m high close board timber fences should be avoided where possible. - 7.4 The proposed density, with a 12hh/ha minimum, is considered a positive change from the 10hh/ha previously proposed in the Living Z zone.
 The increased density is consistent with other residential developments in Rolleston to provide greater development capacity.
 The density is higher than the recommended density in the Township objectives and policies for the Living Z zone, but is considered appropriate for Rolleston to meet the outcomes desired by the NPS:UD (2020).
 Any amenity effects on existing residents and the ability to create well-functioning urban environments for future residents can be successfully mitigated through the proposed Outline Development Plan.
 The rezoning will result in noticeable change from the existing rural residential character, but I consider it is acceptable and, to a large degree, anticipated change.

-VISUAL AMENITY EFFECTS
+8 VISUAL AMENITY EFFECTS

-The proposal would result in an overall change in character from open and rural-residential to one that is more dense and suburban in nature, noting that the receiving environment could be considered peri-urban.
-The receiving environment is to maintain aspects of openness through the management of fencing along Lincoln Rolleston Road and the improvement of connectivity and accessibility throughout the wider site.
+8.1 The proposal would result in an overall change in character from open and rural-residential to one that is more dense and suburban in nature, noting that the receiving environment could be considered peri-urban.
+The receiving environment is to maintain aspects of openness through the management of fencing and frontage upgrades along Lincoln Rolleston Road and Selwyn Road and the improvement of connectivity and accessibility throughout the wider site.
 The management of bulk and location of the development will also help create a sense of openness through the centralisation of denser development.

-The highest likely effects after mitigation will be experienced by those residential properties closest to the proposal along Lincoln Rolleston Road.
+- 8.2 The highest likely effects after mitigation will be experienced by those existing residential properties closest to the proposal along Lincoln Rolleston and Selwyn Roads.
 Though there is a change in the overall character of the receiving environment, a low magnitude of change is anticipated from these residential properties as the proposal will become an extension of existing development.
-Motorists have a temporary view of

-- the development and are anticipated to expect change in land from rural to suburban as they travel to/from Rolleston township. - Overall, the scale and bulk and location of the proposal would allow it to appear as a natural extension of existing development within Rolleston, with a low to very low magnitude of change anticipated.
+Motorists have a temporary view of the development and are anticipated to expect change in land from rural to suburban as they travel to/from Rolleston township. - 8.3 Overall, the scale and bulk and location of the proposal would allow it to appear as a natural extension of existing development within Rolleston, with a low to very low magnitude of change anticipated.

-MITIGATION MEASURES
+9 MITIGATION MEASURES